-Having completed a Masters in Arts, it was here that North-Lewis developed in prowess and renown as a sculptor inspired by Greek sculptures and monuments all over Bali and further afield.
-One of his most prominent works is encountered by countless international travelers every year: commissioned by the Singapore Government, Rhythm of Nature is a four-metre-tall, 360-metre-long bas relief that extends across Changi Airport’s Terminal 3.
-As a passionate Bali’s advocate and environmentalist, North-Lewis immediately stood out as an ideal collaborator when the team at Raffles Bali committed to showing distinctive local and locally inspired art throughout the property.
+Having completed a Master’s in Arts, it was here that North-Lewis developed in prowess and renown as a sculptor inspired by Greek sculptures and monuments all over Bali and further afield.
+One of his most prominent works is encountered by countless international travelers every year: commissioned by the Singapore Government, Rhythm of Nature is a four-meter-tall, 360-meter-long bas relief that extends across Changi Airport’s Terminal 3.
+As a passionate Bali advocate and environmentalist, North-Lewis immediately stood out as an ideal collaborator when the team at Raffles Bali committed to showing distinctive local and locally inspired art throughout the property.

 Specially commissioned by the resort, North-Lewis’s The Last Wave proudly occupies an unmissable location by the lobby.
 Hewn from a colossal three-ton chunk of limestone, the work is inspired by the waves of Bali.
 With every villa at Raffles Bali affording an expansive sea view and the retreat’s private beach lapped by the waters of Jimbaran Bay, it’s a subtle introduction to the nautical wonders that every new guest is certain to soon encounter.